performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Performance Co-Pilot Deployment Strategies
 ==========================================

-deployment strategiesPerformance Co-Pilot (PCP) is a coordinated suite of tools and utilities allowing you to monitor performance and make automated judgments and initiate actions based on those judgments.
+Performance Co-Pilot (PCP) is a coordinated suite of tools and utilities allowing you to monitor performance and make automated judgments and initiate actions based on those judgments.
 PCP is designed to be fully configurable for custom implementation and